Brett-Tanner/Journal/2024/Mar_24.md

 #### Parent accounts

 - Should be able to exchange messages with their child's school

   - Interactable by SM, OrgAdmin and child's teachers

-- [] Create & test Parent policy
+- Create StudentSearchesController
+  - Create is the route that gets the results, show shows them.
+Form that submits to it and show are turboframes
-  - [] Add parents tests to all the existing policies
+  - [] Add unique index on student id per school_id
-- [] Add parents to the seeds
+  - [] Add a view to display results
-- [] Create the controller
-- [] Create the views
+  - [] Put it all in turboframes
+  - [] Add a respond_to so the search can also be used on index?
+Or just do it in a frame at the top
-  - [] Create a partial for adding children in forms
+- Create UserSearchesController
   - [] Add a form to child#show for adding them to a parent
+- [] Ensure new user signups can only be parents
+  - [] And also give a link to sign up per-org
+  - probably super the Devise controller
+  - [] Add unique index on student id per school_id
+  - [] Add a view to display results
+  - [] Put it all in turboframes
+  - [] Add a respond_to so the search can also be used on index?
+Or just do it in a frame at the top
+- Create UserSearchesController
+  - [] Add a form to child#show for adding them to a parent
+- [] Ensure new user signups can only be parents
+  - [] And also give a link to sign up per-org
+  - probably super the Devise controller

 #### Tests (for students)